LikeTheSalad/android-stem/README.md

 What is it
 ---
-Android Stem is a Gradle plugin which resolves placeholders of XML strings referenced into other XML strings at build time.
+Android Stem is a Gradle plugin that resolves placeholders of XML strings referenced into other XML strings at build time.
 You won't have to write any Java or Kotlin code into your project to make it work, and you will still be able to access to the 'resolved'